Key Takeaways:

 Apple Inc., one of the world’s leading technology companies, has had its fair share of legal encounters, and infringement has been no exception.

-This article will provide an overview of some notable instances where this software has either been accused of copyright infringement or has itself accused others of violating its intellectual property rights.
+Some notable instances where this software has either been accused of copyright infringement or has itself accused others of violating its intellectual property rights are detailed below:

 Apple vs. Microsoft and Hewlett-Packard

-In the late 1980s, one of Apple’s most prominent copyright infringement suits was against Microsoft and Hewlett-Packard.
+In the late 1980s, one of Apple’s most prominent copyright infringement lawsuit was against Microsoft and Hewlett-Packard.

 Apple contended that Microsoft’s Windows 2.03 and Hewlett-Packard’s NewWave software had infringed on the visual display copyright of this software’s Macintosh operating system.